 Through this transformative journey, I gained a personal understanding of neurodiversity, uncovering the neurodivergence within my own family and myself.
 This personal connection ignites my passion for advocating for the needs of the neurodivergent population, embracing unique strengths, and approaching each person's journey with unwavering compassion.

 My objective is to create a supportive and affirming space for individuals and families, guiding them to unlock their unique authenticity and attain meaningful growth and well-being.
-I firmly believe that one's true essence should not be compromised in order to thrive in this world.
+I firmly believe that nobody should have to compromise who they are as a person in order to thrive in this world.

 Neurodiversity is not a problem to be fixed.
 It is an inherent part of who you are.
 In a world that may not always accommodate neurodivergence, it is essential to find strategies and accommodations that level the playing field while also celebrating and growing our unique strengths.